NyanDevModding/hybrid-ecs/README.md

 Hybrid uses a WorldFactory because instanciating a new world requires wrapping it into a proxy (the proxy is basically the actual class that alters the actions of World by checking if it is actually building an hypothesis).

+You can then start creating your Components.luau enum, your component class tree and your systems.

 ## Coming progress
 - I'll manage someday to write a json converter for the world to turn into a json obviously
 - I also will optimize some goofy classes like DefaultQueryCache (see how I applied composition on it to let you code your own queryCache)
 - Adding a documentation with moonwave or full-moon i forgot (I've already made all the special doc comments things)
+- Find a way to deserialize query as an hypothesis is independant from the others
+- Recode the loop system as the actual one isn't so powerful
+- Benchmark this program so I can optimize it (I don't have the money for the benchmarker)